Immigrant health care in the United States: Women

 Compared to women born in the United States, immigrant women do not have the same access to health care services and insurances.
-Without these, this puts immigrant women at a higher risk for health complications and illnesses, particularly in the area of sexual and reproductive health.
+Without these, immigrant women are at a higher risk for health complications and illnesses, particularly in the area of sexual and reproductive health.
 Whether immigrant women have medical insurance or not, immigrant women are reluctant to seek help because some might fear that it may negatively affect their immigration status.
 Immigrant women are less likely to get mammograms, Pap tests, and other sexual and reproductive health services.
-There are about one in five immigrant women who have medical insurance but do not utilize it.
-Statistical data from Kaiser Family Foundation and National Immigration Law Center in 2018 shows that 34 states have permit lawfully residing immigrant children without 5-year wait (Medicaid or Children's Health Insurance Program/CHIP), 25 states permit lawfully residing pregnant women without 5-year wait (Medicaid or CHIP), and 16 states permit pregnant women regardless of status (CHIP).
-Current research also indicates that one's immigration status in the United States affects all aspects of sexual and reproductive health of a woman.
-For example, the risk for postpartum depression in women is twice as high for U.S. immigrant women than in their birth country.
-It is a factor to consider that other countries might not recognize postpartum depression or mental health as an important area of health and wellbeing compared to the United States, so it may be unreported in other countries.
+About one in five immigrant women who have medical insurance do not use it.
+Statistical data from Kaiser Family Foundation and National Immigration Law Center in 2018 showed that 34 states permit lawfully residing immigrant children without 5-year wait (Medicaid or Children's Health Insurance Program/CHIP), 25 states permit lawfully residing pregnant women without 5-year wait (Medicaid or CHIP), and 16 states permit pregnant women regardless of status (CHIP).
+Current research also indicates that immigration status in the United States affects all aspects of sexual and reproductive health of a woman.
+The reported level of postpartum depression is twice as high for Arabic US immigrant women than comparators in their birth country.
+Birth countries might not recognize postpartum depression or mental health as an important area of health and wellbeing compared to the United States, so it may be unreported in other countries.

 Immigrant women who endure intimate partner violence (IPV) may encounter difficulties in obtaining medical help.
 In a focus group by Heidi Bauer and her colleagues, abused Asian and Latina immigrant women expressed hesitance to seek health care. due to linguistic obstructions, lack of kinship and social networks, and fear of jeopardizing their relationship or their children's safety.
-Immigrants coming from English-speaking countries such as the United Kingdom, Canada, or Australia may face less issues in the health care system because the language barrier is not as wide compared to countries whose primary language is not English.
+Immigrants coming from English-speaking countries may face less issues in the health care system because the language barrier is not as wide compared to countries whose primary language is not English.